Licentiate degree in systematic theology: moral and spiritual theology pathway

 Once the copies have been received, they will all be stamped, and one copy will be returned to the student; the relevant registration will then be formalized and the applicable fees paid.

-The research project will be sent to each of the three professors who are members of the committee appointed to assess it.
+The research project will be sent to each of the two professors who are members of the committee appointed to assess it.

 This committee will convene on the date and at the time set by the Office of Student Affairs, and will proceed as follows: Following deliberation of the committee members in a closed session, the President will provide the student with feedback on the thesis.
 If the student wishes, he or she may request the floor in order to briefly comment on this feedback.
 Finally, if the President has no further discussion with the committee, he or she will inform the student of the grade awarded and adjourn the meeting.